BlendingJake/JTools-JS/README.md

   * `$lookup(map: dict, fallback=None) -> any`: Lookup the current value in the provided map/dict
   * `$inject(value: any) -> any`: Inject a value into the query
   * `$print -> any`: Print the current query value before continuing to pass that value along
+  * `$store_as(name: str) -> any`: Store the current query value in the current context for later use in the query.
+This does not change the underlying data being queried.
+  * `$group_by(key="", count=false) -> {[key: any]: any[] | number}`: Take an incoming list and group the values by the specified key.
+Any valid JQL query can be used for the key, so `""` means the value itself.
+  The result by default will be keys to a list of values.
+However, if `count=true`, then the result will be keys to the number of elements with each key.

 Maps
  * `$keys -> any[]`